jmtilli/stirmake/README.md

 * Executes shell commands in subdirectories, like recursive make and unlike inclusive whole-project make
 * Proper data types; finally, filenames can have spaces
 * Programmablity with a custom language
+* Prevention of running two simultaneous instances for same project hierarchy
 * TODO: LuaJIT integration
 * Multiple targets per rules
 * Dependency on a whole directory hierarchy, using its latest mtime